macurovc/wishpage/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure:
-- Tests pass: `go test ./...`
+- All validation checks pass: `make validate`
-- Code is formatted: `go fmt ./...`
-- Templates are regenerated: `templ generate`
+- Templates are regenerated: `templ generate` (if you modified `.templ` files)

+The `make validate` command will automatically:
+- Format your code with `go fmt`
+- Run comprehensive linting checks
+- Run all tests with race detection
+- Verify dependencies are clean

 ## License